-Background: Due to a lack of knowledge about their hearing capabilities, the NMFS 2016 Acoustic Criteria used conservative assumptions in establishing the auditory weighting function for low-frequency whales, especially for the lowest frequencies (<1 kHz).
+Background: Due to a lack of knowledge about their hearing capabilities, the NMFS 2016 and 2018 Acoustic Criteria used conservative assumptions in establishing the auditory weighting function for lowfrequency whales, especially for the lowest frequencies (< 1 kHz).
 This resulted in relatively low numerical thresholds for several source types, such as low frequency impulsive sources (i.e. airguns).
-Low thresholds result in increased take estimates - a larger number of animals that would experience temporary or permanent threshold shift.
+Low thresholds result in increased take estimates-a larger number of animals that would experience temporary or permanent threshold shift.
 This in turn leads to overly conservation analyses of effects and additional requirements for mitigation, the effectiveness of which is also poorly understood.

-It is worth noting that BOEM has funded field work (e.g., the BRAHSS study (\$2.2 mil), SWSS study (\$9 mil),) which looked at the behavioral response of certain cetacean species to man-made sounds.
+BOEM has previously funded field work (e.g., the BRAHSS study (\$2.2 M), SWSS study (\$9 M)) which looked at the behavioral response of certain cetacean species to manmade sounds.
 At-sea Controlled Exposure Experiments are inevitably high-cost, but due to high individual variability and the difficulty of obtaining large sample sizes for such highly-migratory species, these studies have yielded mixed results.
-The return-on-investment for these field studies has been relatively low.
+The return-on- investment for these field studies has been relatively low.
 The methods proposed here are not field-based behavioral work, but instead rely on physiological or modeling methods (which need to be validated).
 As such, their potential return on investment (especially when comparing costs between methodologies), is much higher.